kipurc/ClientSatApp/bluelist-mobiledata-mobileweb/README.md

 ### Configuration

-To run the app locally you need to first modify the ```public/bluelist.json```  and the ```app.js``` file with your corresponding application id, application secret, and application route .
+To run the app locally you need to first modify the ```public/bluelist.json``` file with your corresponding application id, application secret, and application route .
 The application route is the full application URL that you customized when creating your application on Bluemix.

 ```json
 {